mickiedd/carnd_t1p5/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search random window positions at the scales of 1, 2, 3 all over the image and came up with this:

 ![alt text][image3]

+It seems that the max scale of 3 is enough for this project.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 3 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, and alow with the neural network features, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---